-Last night, I had the privilege to attend a conference meeting at Fuse Church where Bill Johnson, Senior Pastor of Bethel Church in Redding, California, was speaking.
+Last night, I had the privilege to attend a conference meeting where Bill Johnson, Senior Pastor of Bethel Church in Redding, California, was speaking.
 It was awesome.
-For the first time, I saw the terror of the Lord.
+For the first time, during worship, I saw the terror of the Lord.

 God is not like me.

 Am I made in His image?
 Yes.
 But God is not like me.

 Seeing this side of Him first-hand inspired me to fear.

 Was it a holy fear?
 Yes.
 It was not a demonic fear.
 But it was fear nonetheless.
 It wasn’t just respect, and maybe there’s a better word for it than “fear,” but if there is I don’t know what it is.
 So I can only use the language I have to describe how I felt when He revealed Himself to me.